coyle/omcs/README.md

 As explained above, once the bodies are sorted, the sequence can broken down into consecutive chunks, and each chunk assigned to its own core.
 If your serial implementation allocates nodes for the quadtree as they are needed, you may want to consider pre-allocating them for your parallel implementation.
 Because the address space is shared among the several worker threads, memory allocation can be a bottleneck.
 Regardless of your choice, the sorting by Morton keys will ensure that the resulting trees will have small overlap and can be merged quickly.

+####Deliverables
-Employ this strategy in an updated implementation of the **ForceBarnesHut** class.
+Employ this strategy in an updated implementation of the **ForceBarnesHut** class in **ForceBarnesHut.hh** and **ForceBarnesHut.cc** files.
+You can use `"_OPENMP"` macro to separate OpenMP parallel codes with sequential codes you implement for Task 2.
 If you wish to use the **MortonKeyCalculator** you implement previously, you will have to include its source in these files.

 ## Summary
 After successfully completing this lab, you will have solid code base that will allow you to quickly approximate the net forces exerted by n bodies on an arbitrary mass in space.
 This will allow you to quickly solve the n-body problem for every large instances, and your implementation will be parallel-friendly allowing it benefit where multiple processors are available.